Taugeshtu/InputDevice/Egregor/Ideas.md

+### Name
+- Mechanicless keyboard
+- SSK - solid-state keyboard

+### Videos
+If you ever do videos and have unworking stuff - put it in a "Lessons learned" box.
+"Box of shame" analog, but with a positive spin

 ### Progressive matrix scan
 This is kinda dumb, when I think about it...
 But the gist is that instead of sequentially lighting up coloumns, we do a binary search for activations